Attractor properties for irreversible and reversible interacting particle systems: Introduction

-This possible occurrence of non-localities in turn poses difficulties to control the large time behavior of trajectories of time-evolved measures \cite{JaKu15}.
-It is the purpose of this paper to exploit the key concept of relative entropy change along trajectories in this context, including situations of multiple phases, and including situations of irreversible dynamics.
 Relative entropy has a huge importance in the probability theory of statistical mechanics in infinite volume, via its relevance in large deviations, via the Gibbs variational principle, see for example \cite{Ge11, KuLeRe04, De15}, and also via a new formulation to analyze Gibbs-non Gibbs transitions in terms of a variational principle in path space, see\cite{EnFeHoRe10, ErKu10}.
-Its successful use as a Lyapunov function in the context of stochastic time evolutions goes back to very early work of Holley \cite{Ho71,HoSt77}.
-In \cite{Ku84} zero entropy loss is used to classify invariant states, but the more difficult issue of the behavior of trajectories for starting measures off the invariant states is not studied.

-In this paper we build up on these initial steps, go beyond the reversible case, and provide also a treatment of general Glauber dynamics (which to our knowledge has not appeared in the literature).
+The study of entropy decay to unique equilibria connects probability, analysis, and geometry in fascinating ways, see \cite{Vi09,ReSt05,ErKuSt15,BaGeLe14}.
+Its successful use as a Lyapunov function in infinite volume in the context of stochastic time-evolutions goes back to very early work of Holley \cite{Ho71,HoSt77} in the special case of a Glauber dynamics for Ising models.
+Related methods are used in the excellent reference \cite{Ge79} for dynamics with conserved particle numbers, however under the necessary assumption of reversibility.
+Already in \cite{Ku84}, zero entropy loss is used to classify invariant states, but the more difficult issue of the behavior of trajectories for starting measures off the invariant states is not studied.
+In this paper we build up on these initial steps and go beyond the reversible case.
+As an application we also provide a treatment of general Glauber dynamics in infinite volume, with finite alphabets and general Hamiltonians (which to our knowledge has not appeared in the literature).

 We work in the setting of stochastic dynamics for lattice systems in the infinite volume and in continuous time.
 Our local state spaces are finite and the dynamics is specified by giving the rates to jump between different symbols in this alphabet.
-These rates depend on the initial configuration around the site \textit{at} which the jump occurs, but usually they depend also on the configurations \textit{around} the site at which the jump occurs.
-This makes the jump processes non-independent over the sites and creates the possibility for macroscopically non-trivial collective behavior.
-In all what follows we assume lattice-translation invariance for the rules specifying the dynamics, namely the possible sets of sites on which the spins are jointly updated and their rates.
-We will not assume that the dynamics is reversible for a particular measure.
+In most interesting cases these jump processes are non-independent over the sites which creates the possibility for macroscopically non-trivial collective behavior.
+In all what follows we assume lattice-translation invariance for the rules specifying the dynamics.
+We will for the most part {\em not assume} that the dynamics is reversible for a particular measure.